vijithassar/d3-textwrap/README.md

 </svg>
 ```

-But after running the .textwrap() method, that statement will be translated into tspan vertical positioning via the dy attribute if it's found.
-I'm actually not entirely sure whether this is a pixel-perfect match to the measurements that would be rendered by the same statement CSS, but it should be pretty close.
+After running the .textwrap() method, that instruction, if it's found, will be translated into tspan vertical positioning via the dy attribute.
+I'm actually not entirely sure whether this is a pixel-perfect match to the measurements that would be rendered by the same statement if applied via CSS, but it should be pretty close.

 ```html
 <svg>